nobias-fht/advanced-scripting/docs/course/pipelines/basic_segmentation/using_functions.md

+---
+tags:
+  - pipeline
+  - functions
+---
-#Writing clean code with Functions
+# Writing clean code with functions

 In our macro, you can see that we have repeated lines of code.
-A fundamental paradigm of programming is DRY: Don't repeat yourself.
+A fundamental paradigm of programming is DRY: Don't repeat yourself. :warning:

 Code that does not contain a lot of repeated lines is called "dry".
 Code that repeats a lot of lines is called "wet", and right now, our code is looking pretty wet.

-But we can fix this by writing functions to do some of this processing that we know is going to happen on every image.
+But we can fix this by writing functions to do some of this processing that we know is going to happen on every image. :wrench:

 For example, the code to select arrays from the ROI manager, make the intersection, and peform the measurement is repeat twice, with the only difference being which indicies we select.

-??? question "Write a function that performs this job, and replace your code with calls to this function"
+??? example "Write a function that performs this job, and replace your code with calls to this function"

     ```javascript hl_lines="1 2 3 4 5 35 36 37"
     function measureIntersect(roi_1, roi_2) {
         roiManager("Select", indexArray(RoiManager.getIndex(roi_1),RoiManager.getIndex(roi_2)));